chantzos/__/README.md

 I believe has a value and that is the main reason for being public.

-I would welcome ideas specific to the specification, though code contribution of course is more than welcomed, but its not the intention, which is primary to stabilize the concepts in my mind too, through writing this README, which is a way to formalize the logic and finally produce a much more compact document.
+I would welcome ideas specific to the specification, though code contribution of course is more than welcome, but its not the intention, which is primarily
+to stabilize the concepts in my mind too, through writing this README, which
+is a way to formalize the logic and finally produce a much more compact document.
 This is a personal weakness as the thoughts are too many to reduce them and avoid
-the verbosity.
+the verbosity (this battle has been already lost, as this document, it's (even now)
+more like a written talk with a friend on programming which it's really getting
+worse with time (consider yourself warned)), so compactness is an illusion, but a
+document with just the specification is doable (but not a priority).

-And since I've mentioned the README, it's more like a "read me, if you like",
+And since I've mentioned the README, it's really more like a "read me, if you like".
-though this README is more than a README with the common sense.
-Consider that
-you've been warned.

 ## SYNOPSIS
 This application is an implementation of a concept of ideas